 The use of synonyms and pronouns are tied to individual words– but authors will often refer to the same idea in longer phrases.
 Look for sensory details and figurative language that allude to the same aspect.

 3. Related details

 An author wants to deeply inform the reader about something, so he will provide many relevant facts and specific examples all related to a specific idea.
 Readers must recognize that these little details are hinting at the text’s main idea.

 (NOTE: This is also an opportunity to remind students that the term “mostly” does NOT mean “all.”
 Readers must expect some details and a few sentences will not fit the narrow focus.)

 Look around the text at any physical features.
 The included photograph, adjacent chart, or enlarged quote were all selected intentionally.
 Authors and publishers do this to capture the reader’s attention and to highlight the most important information.
 Note what is emphasized in the text features, as they too imply the main idea.

 Although a reader won’t find the author’s main idea stated in a nonfiction text, he can learn to infer it if we teach him the four typical text clues to look for.

-Practice with newspaper articlesNewspaper headlines are a great source for main-idea examples, as they are mini-sentences that succinctly express the angle or perspective of the article.
 Consequently, these would be great texts for students to practice on.
 Here are a couple of differentiated options:

 - EASIER: Provide 3-4 short articles on the same topic or event, each with its own main-idea headline.
 Remove the original headlines and write them out on the board.
 Students are to read each article and match which headline goes with which article.
 Ask them to provide evidence for their choices.